IADesai/bgs-geoindex-extractor/README.md

 - Place the .txt file you wish to download from in the File folder, making sure its the only file in the folder.
 - Run `python3 main.py`
+- The downloaded files will be stored in the Downloads folder.
+Make sure you delete the text file from the File folder before running again :)